RobertGummesson/BuildTimeAnalyzer-for-Xcode/README.md

 ## Overview

 Build Time Analyzer is an Xcode plugin that shows you a break down of Swift build times.
-See [this post on Medium]( https://medium.com/p/fc92cdd91e31) for context.
+See [this post]( https://medium.com/p/fc92cdd91e31) and [this post](https://medium.com/p/37b0a7514cbe) on Medium for context.

 ## Usage